 - A racer named John Cleeve has his racing career ended in a car accident, but it happened outside the race track.

-- In Hajime No Ippo, Nekota was forced to give up boxing after an illegal punch from his opponent resulted in permanent mid-brain damage and punch-drunk syndrome, although he experienced the symptoms of the latter before the fight (it was from a fight with his friendly rival).
+- Nekota was forced to give up boxing after an illegal punch from his opponent resulted in permanent mid-brain damage and punch-drunk syndrome, although he experienced the symptoms of the latter before the fight (it was from a fight with his friendly rival Kamogawa).

-- Happens more than once in the case of fighters with "glass jaws", like Miyata's father and Ryuuichi Hayami.
+- Happens more than once in the case of fighters with "glass jaws", like Miyata's father, Nekota and Kamogawa's friend Dankichi Hama and Ryuuichi Hayami.
+It's also a potential problem for Miyata, who's implied to have inherited his father's "glass jaw".

-- In the Detective Conan Non-Serial Movie The Fourteenth Target, the murderer is revealed to be a sommelier whose taste buds were destroyed in an accident, taking revenge on the people who ended his career.
+- In the second Non-Serial Movie The Fourteenth Target, the murderer is revealed to be a sommelier whose taste buds were destroyed in an accident, taking revenge on the people who in one way or another, ended his career.

-- Similarly, in the Non-Serial Movie Captured in her eyes the culprit is a surgeon who had the tendons of his right hand intentionally severed by a jealous colleague during a surgery.
-He switched to become a therapist, but later killed the one who ruined his career... and others who either were involved or found out... and then Ran becomes his target, since she witnessed what was supposed to be his last kill.
+- Similarly, in the fourth Non-Serial Movie Captured in Her Eyes, the culprit is a surgeon who had the tendons of his right hand intentionally severed by a jealous colleague during a surgery.
+He switched to become a therapist, but later killed the one who ruined his career... and others who either were involved or found out... and then Ran became his target, since she witnessed what was supposed to be his last kill.

 - In Professor Layton and the Eternal Diva, one of the competitors is a famous British football player who fears that his recent injury will become one of these, which is why he's after the secret to eternal life.